mintu07ruet/mintu07ruet.github.io/_publications/Emerging data.md

 ---
-title: "Challenges and Opportunities of Emerging Data Sources to Estimate Network-Wide Bike Counts"
-collection: Journal of Transportation Engineering, Part A: Systems
+title: "Challenges and Opportunities of Emerging Data Sources to Estimate Network-Wide Bike Counts" collection:Journal of Transportation Engineering, Part A: Systems
 permalink: /publication/2022-03-1
 excerpt: ''
 date: 2022-03-1